Boston Red Sox Run Trend

 BOS are steady — so the trend isn't the edge tonight.

 When production is range-bound, the chart won't hand you a pick.
 Tonight's value (if any) lives in the matchup and the number, not the recent run.
-Volatility is LOW, so the recent read is more dependable — but the market knows that too.
+And with volatility HIGH, single games swing wildly — exactly when chasing the trend burns you.

 The Terminal weighs both.
 That's the difference.